cesar-douady/open-lmake/doc/src/lmake_rules_module.md

 This class sets `$HOME` to `$TMPDIR`.
 This is a way to ensure that various tools behave the same way as if they were run for the first time.
-By default `$HOME` points to the root of the repository, which permits to put various init code there.
+By default `$HOME` points to the root of the repo, which permits to put various init code there.

 ### `class TraceRule(Rule)`